Back to Home

 We found that something like 9 out of the 10 could be traced back to something I was doing that did not involve billing an hour to a customer.

 1. I wrote a lot of blog posts about CMS.
-I started doing this in about 2003, and we started Blend in 2005, so I had a body of published content out there.
+I started doing this in about 2003, and I started a web development company in 2005, so I had a body of published content out there.

 2. I applied to speak at a conference in 2008 and was accepted (my first speaking gig) largely on the strength of what I had created in the past.